"

 Finley, Ron.
 A Guerilla Gardener in South Central L.A.
 TED Talk, 2013.
 Finley’s Ted Talk.

 Fowler, Alastair.
-Triumphral Forms: Structural Patterns in Elizabethan Poetry.
-Cambridge University Press,
+Triumphal Forms: Structural Patterns in Elizabethan Poetry.
+Cambridge University Press, England, 2010.

 Fowler, David.
 “A Chronology of Global Air Quality.”
 Royal Society Publishing, 2020.
 OER.